chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 {{< warning >}} If you are planning to move 4.7.52 or above, [verify and update](/automate/upgrade_san_certificates) non-SAN based public certificates with SAN certificates.
 This step is not applicable if you are planning to upgrade to a version 4.5.177 or below. {{< /warning >}}

 - **Plan your downtime:** This upgrade requires downtime.
 Before upgrading, set the environment to handle the downtime.
-- **Backup Chef Automate database:** This Chef Automate version upgrades ElasticSearch.
+- **Backup Chef Automate database:** This Chef Automate version upgrades Elasticsearch.
 [Backup](/automate/backup/) your data before upgrading.
 - **Current version should be 3.0.49:** If you are not on *3.0.49* version, do regular upgrades according to your topology.
 - **Download latest chef-automate cli:**
     ```sh